Mat-Su Middle College School

 Based on placement results and transcript review, a student will be notified of acceptance into the Mat-Su Middle College School.
 Your acceptance letter will detail when you can begin scheduling your 1-hour appointment with your college academic advisor, Step 6.

-• Copy of AP or IB exam scores.
+• Copy of AP or IB exam scores (if applicable)

 - Step 8: Register for college classesInstructions for registering for your college classes will be given to you at the conclusion of your college academic advising appointment.